Michaelhobo/nrfbazel/README.md

 **I recommend excluding the examples directory**

-If you want to always resolve a header using a target that's outside the SDK, you can manually override headers with target_overrides.
-You will probalby need this feature to make the sdk_config.h work.
+If you want to always resolve a header using a target that's outside the SDK, you can manually override headers with include_overrides.
+Anything that isn't in the SDK will need include_dirs specified if necessary.

 ```
-target_overrides <
+include_overrides {
-  key: "c.h"
+  include: "c.h"
-  value: "//path/to/target:c"
+  label: "//path/to/target:c"
->
-target_overrides <
+}
+include_overrides {
-  key: "d.h"
+  include: "d.h"
-  value: "//path/to/d:d"
->
+  label: "//outside_sdk/path/to/d:d"
+  include_dirs: "outside_sdk/path/to/d"
+}
 ```

 ### Outstanding Issues